Forhad95000/Python-GPU_benchmark/README.md

 Requirements
 -------------

+These requirements are minimumn:

-OS: Winwdos 7 32/64 bit or higher
+* OS     : Winwdos 7 32/64 bit or higher
-Python: Python 2.7+ or Python 3.5+
+* Python : Python 2.7+ or Python 3.5+

 Installation
 -------------
-* Download this repository.
+- Download this repository.
-* Extract the zip file.
+- Extract the zip file.
-* Run Command Promt and type "cd <path of extracted repository folder>" and press Enter.
+- Run Command Promt and type "cd <path of extracted repository folder>" and press Enter.
-* Type "python setup.py install" and press Enter.
+- Type "python setup.py install" and press Enter.
 The Module will be installed automatically.

 License
 --------